Article 4 Directions

 There are four Article 4 directions within Conservation Areas that remove permitted development rights such as alterations to windows and doors.
 Please view the Conservation page via the link above for further details.

-On 16 December 2019 the council made new Article 4 Directions to withdraw permitted development rights in the following Conservation Areas: Noel Park, Peabody Cottages, Rookfield Estate and Tower Gardens.
+On 16 December 2019 we made new Article 4 Directions to withdraw permitted development rights in the following Conservation Areas: Noel Park, Peabody Cottages, Tower Gardens and Rookfield Estate.

-A consultation on the new Article 4 Directions ran from 18 December 2019 to 11 February 2020.
-The responses are currently being considered and will be published later this year.
+A consultation on the new Article 4 Directions took place from the 18 December 2019 to 11 February 2020.

 Further details are available on the Development in conservation areas page.